 For any healthcare practitioner, working with expectant mums can prove tricky.
-There are so many natural products that have not been trialled in pregnancy, and practitioners must be extremely cautious with their recommendations at this delicate time.
-This makes it even more exciting that a new study has just been published, which looks at the use of the two strains of probiotic bacteria (see Learning Lab for glossary) and their possible effects in pregnant women with vaginal and rectal group B-streptococcus infection.
+There are so many natural products that have not been trialled in pregnancy, and expectant mothers must be extremely cautious at this delicate time.
+This makes it even more exciting that a new study has just been published, which looks at the use of the two strains of probiotic bacteria and their possible effects in pregnant women with vaginal and rectal group B-streptococcus infection.

 The women that were enrolled in the trial had all tested positive for GSB at 35-37 weeks gestation.
 GSB is thought to affect2 up to 15-40% of pregnant women, although it is often completely asymptomatic, so women do not necessarily know that they have it.

 Whilst the infection may not pose any significant health threats to the mother, the worry is that it can be passed on to the baby via the amniotic fluid during delivery.
 If this happens then it can lead to potentially life-threatening conditions such as sepsis, pneumonia and even meningitis in the first week of their babies life.
 Antibiotics do not easily resolve GSB disease, so finding a natural alternative would be considered a real breakthrough.